Ganesha Subramanya: Plot

 Ganesha gradually yet reluctantly develops a liking for Vasantha because of her helping nature, who now feels very comfortable and is cheerful.
 She slowly and surely succeeds in changing his views about women.
 She enquires about his architectural business.
-She then suggests him a novel approach to his architectural designing, which helps people who cannot afford expensive house construction methods.
+She then suggests a novel approach to his architectural designing, which helps people who cannot afford expensive house construction methods.
 Ganesha agrees to her suggestion and this earns him great recognition and awards.
 In his speeches, Ganesha acknowledges Vasantha's role in his success in all of his felicitation programmes.

 Meanwhile, Subrahmanya too succeeds in his fine arts career and he acknowledges the role of a girl (Rama, the typist candidate) in his success.

-Towards the end of the film, Vasantha congratulates the brothers upon their achievements and packs up her bags to leave the brothers' house, Ganesha feels reluctant to let her go.
+Towards the end of the film, Vasantha congratulates the brothers upon their achievements and packs up her bags to leave the brothers' house, Ganesha is reluctant to let her go.
 Vasantha explains to Ganesha that she wanted him to change his views about women, by helping him out with his tasks at home as well as providing inputs with his professional goals.
 She also wanted to prove to all women that it is wrong to blame all men for certain men's inappropriate behaviour with women.
 She mentions Ganesha and Subrahmanya had taken care of her very well during her stay in the house as an example that good men do exist.
 Since she succeeded in proving her points, she wants to leave and settle down with her Mr. Right.

 Subrahmanya instantly suggests to Ganesha that he marry Vasantha.
 He too confesses that a woman played a big role in his success in fine arts.
 He adds that the woman who inspired him was in the house and called her.
 When Ganesha sees Rama, he exclaims that she had attended the typist's interview.
 Rama tells Ganesha that he was a tough nut to crack and so had asked her elder sister Vasantha to soften him up, with her emotional drama.
-The story-telling landlord and the house broker rush in and tell Ganesha and Subrahmanya that both are brothers; and also that Vasantha and Rama are the house broker's daughters.
+The story-telling landlord and the house broker rush in and tell Ganesha and Subrahmanya that they are brothers; and also that Vasantha and Rama are the house broker's daughters.
 The story-telling landlord confiscates the letter (as dictated by Ganesha's and Subrahmanya's father) and tears it up, as Vasantha and Rama watch with broad smiles.

-The film ends with the Ganesha and Subrahmanya consigning their vows of celibacy to the dustbin; Ganesha marries Vasantha and Subrahmanya marries Rama.
+The film ends with Ganesha and Subrahmanya consigning their vows of celibacy to the dustbin; Ganesha marries Vasantha and Subrahmanya marries Rama.